Author has written 2 stories for Mass Effect.

 Update 11/06/06: I have been going to school after work since the beginning of October so I don't have much time to stop by here anymore, but please feel free to drop me a line and I will try to get back to you as soon as possible.
 And wish me luck, I've got a long road ahead to meet my goal! ;-)

 There really isn't much to know about me.
-I live in Washington State, USA, and work in Seattle.
+I live in Washington State, USA, and work in Tacoma.
 I'm old enough to know better, but not necessarily smart enough to act on that knowledge and avoid making a fool of myself whenever I post something on the Internet, so consider this my warning to you.
 If for some reason you are interested in knowing more about me you can find my email address available above.
 My inbox always welcomes friendly messages, but if you don't hear back from me within a day or two it's not because I'm ignoring you; sometimes I just forget to check my email for a couple days.

 I've seen others list their favorite authors so I shall do likewise.
 Below is a list, in no particular order, of a few authors to give you a vague idea about my reading interests.
 As you'll notice, I'm generally more likely to read sci-fi than fantasy, but it tends to go in phases.